Solving Noise & Vibration Problems

 Hydro Ottawa’s Electrical Substation

-Compliance evaluation and noise level simulations with respect to the noise regulations of the City of Ottawa.
+Noise law compliance survey and equipment noise level simulations with respect to the City of Ottawa's noise bylaws and regulations.

 Our Acoustical Engineers Will Help You Achieve Compliance With NPC-300 Environmental Noise Guidelines